Circular 26/2025/TT-BCT detailing a number of provisions on trade remedies

 Article 29.
 Effect

-1. This Circular takes effect from July 1, 2025.
+1. This Circular takes effect on July 1, 2025.

 Article 30.
 Transitional provisions

-* All Appendices are not translated herein.
+* The Appendices to this Circular are not translated.

 Please log in to a subscriber account to see the full text.
 Don’t have an account?
 Register here